nestjs/throttler/README.md

 ### Customization

 There may be a time where you want to bind the guard to a controller or globally, but want to disable rate limiting for one or more of your endpoints.
 For that, you can use the `@SkipThrottle()` decorator, to negate the throttler for an entire class or a single route.
-The `@SkipThrottle()` decorator can also take in an object of string keys with boolean values for if there is a case where you want to exclude _most_ of a controller, but not every route, and configure it per throttler set if you have more than one.
-If you do not pass an object, the default is to use `{{ '{' }} default: true {{ '}' }}`
+The `@SkipThrottle()` decorator can also take in an object of string keys with boolean values, if you have more than one throttler set.
+If you do not pass an object, the default is to use `{ default: true }`

 ```typescript
 @SkipThrottle()